lftroq/IT003.Q21.CTTN-Project-2P-Sokoban/README.md

 ﻿# IT003.Q21.CTTN-Project-2P-Sokoban

-A two-player strategy game, where players push boxes to theỉr portal to score.
+A two-player strategy game, where players push boxes to their portal to score.

 This project consists of AI agents, a map generator, and many modes and features.